RUN TO THE HILLSIDE — HILLSIDE VILLAGE

 On the other side of the tracks are some other older buildings, including several properties owned by the expanding USC Empire, whose massive and ever-expanding LAC+USC Medical Center is located just south of the tracks in Boyle Heights.
 The first of the USC Health Sciences Campus buildings was the Burrell O. Raulston Memorial Research Building, which opened in Boyle Heights in 1952.
 Over the decades that followed, USC’s medical campus expanded greatly — in some cases acquiring already extant buildings and repurposing them and in other cases building new ones.
 The University of Southern California Dorothy and Hugh Edmondson Research Building was built in 1961.
 Looking at it from the outside it looks like it’s mostly used as a storage warehouse these days.
 To the east of that is the Valley Boulevard Building (which was built by the County for some other purpose).
 East of that is another group of buildings with USC signage dating from 1930.
 I can’t tell what they’re used for.

 After the arrival of the rail, the next big noise in the area was a midget car track that opened on 24 January 1924 — New Ascot Speedway.
 It was so named because the first Ascot Speedway had opened in the Florence neighborhood in 1907.
 For four years it struggled to draw sufficient crowds when the Glendale American Legion stepped in and subsequently convinced AAA to get behind the operation, at which point it became the Legion Ascot Speedway.
 In 1936, after a total of 24 race car drivers had died on the track, the Glendale Legion decided to withdraw from the deadly operation.
-It was then finally rebranded the Ascot Motor Speedway and soldiered on until one final, deadly accident on 25 January of that year that took the lives of Al Gordon and Spider Matlock.
+It was then, finally, rebranded the Ascot Motor Speedway and soldiered on until one final, deadly accident on 25 January of 1936 that took the lives of Al Gordon and Spider Matlock.
 After that, the speedway was closed.
-Eight months later the grandstand burned to the ground, conflagrating that chapter in one fiery swoop.
+In April, a janitor deliberately burned the grandstand to the ground, conflagrating that chapter in one fiery swoop.

 It’s just that most of it looks like it stepped out of an episode of The Wonder Years — although it seems that many Hillside Villagers are converting their thirsty and boring carpets of grass into xeriscaped lawns or other more interesting options.